 False.
 While you need an ERP to act as the backbone of your company, it plays a very specific role within your back-end management.
 If you use it to accomplish every task, such as sending an invoice and collecting payments, you’ll discover that it is inefficient for most departments within your organization.
 ERPs don’t usually have a simple interface, and lack flexibility and nuance to handle tasks easily.

-Let’s not forget that more than 54% of ERP projects go over budget.
+Let’s not forget that more than 54% of enterprise resource planning (ERP) projects go over budget.
 Most organizations will spend 6.4% of their annual revenue on an ERP project.
 It can take years to realize the ROI for your ERP, while your team members will be stuck using manual methods for tracking data.
 There are better solutions which integrate with your ERP, and are designed to handle specific functions better than you can imagine.

 Want to stay ahead of the competition?
 Use solutions with robust dashboards and up-to-the-minute reporting tools that integrate with your ERP to help you see the big picture.